 I've been looking for a decent plum sauce recipe for a while.
 I hunted through all of Nana's old recipes, and sadly it seems that her famous plum sauce recipe has vanished for good.
-Here's one my sister sent from London.
+(Either that, or she used the tried and true Edmonds recipe all those years).
+Anyway, here's one my sister sent from London.
 It worked well for me, and the taste of a good sauce was there, so it might just become a new recipe to keep in the family files.

 Spiced Plum Sauce